revbingo/kss-java/README.md

 ```

+The `File` passed to the constructor defines a directory to recursively search for CSS, LESS, SASS or SCSS files.
-Instead of passing a File, you can also pass a String to be parsed.
+Instead of passing a `File`, you can also pass a `String` to be parsed.

 If you are a user of Play!
 Framework 1.2, you can automagically create styleguides in your webapp with the
 [kss-play] (https://github.com/revbingo/kss-play) module